 Documents will be considered source documents only for data where no prior record exists and is recorded directly in the bespoke document, e.g. food diaries.
-These must be photocopied and retained at site before mailing the original wet-ink copies to LCTC.
+The original wet-ink copies are to be retained at site and copies should be sent to LCTC.